 PrivateVPN, as the name suggests, ensures that your privacy always comes first.
 Firstly, it uses incredibly powerful AES-256 encryption–no one, from cybercriminals to the world’s strongest supercomputer, could conceivably crack your data.
 PrivateVPN offers a wide selection of encryption protocols, from UDP and TCP, which combine speed and security, to the modern IKEv2 protocol.
 The company’s no-logging policy covers virtually all data, all of which makes PrivateVPN one of the more secure VPN services to date.

-While PrivateVPN’s server network is more modest than others, consisting of 80 nodes in 59 countries, don’t let these numbers fool you.
+While PrivateVPN’s server network is more modest than others, consisting of around 150 servers in 60+ countries, don’t let these numbers fool you.
 The company aims to ensure as much Internet capacity is purchased directly from the IP transit provider, rather than from crowded shared hosting platforms.
 In our testing, this network was plenty robust for heavy-duty tasks like P2P file sharing as well as everyday tasks like sending email and streaming.

 Speaking of streaming, there are specially optimized servers for unblocking Netflix regardless of where you are located in the world.
 Even better, PrivateVPN offers all users unlimited bandwidth, traffic, and server switches, which makes it an ideal choice for always-on Internet privacy.
 The service has dedicated apps for all major operating systems, including Windows, Linux, and iOs, as well as routers and gaming consoles.